Avoiding the risk of underinsurance in strata

 By understanding the different types of insurance policies and knowing who is responsible for maintaining adequate insurance cover, you can make informed decisions about how to ensure your home and your personal belongings are fully protected.
 Simply put, common property is any real property (land and fixtures) within a strata scheme that is not part of a lot.

-Contact CHU for a quote for Landlord or Contents insurance today.
+For a quote for Landlord or Contents insurance today contact CHU.
 To discuss your property’s strata management needs or receive a FREE management proposal contact our friendly team.
 We also offer more helpful resources and community living news in our FREE newsletter.

 The information provided is a general guide only and is not intended as a substitute for legal advice.
 The company disclaims all responsibility and liability for any expenses, losses, damages, and costs which might be incurred as a result of the information provided by the company.
 This content is published in partnership with CHU Underwriting Agencies Pty Ltd.